dankerrigan/riak-data-migrator/README.md

   to Riak (defaults to: 2 * #processor_cores)
 --maxriakconnections Specify the max number of connections to maintain in the Riak connection pool (defaults to: 2 * workercount, see above) -v Verbose output, shows number of ops/sec every second.
+Redundant, default.
+-s Turn off verbose output.
+Only final summary will be output to stdout.
 -q Specify the queue size, especially if working with larger object sizes.
 There are
 	at most 2 queues for Load/Dump operations.